California State University, East Bay requires that all F-1 and J-1 students carry health insurance that meets certain minimum requirements.

 - Having an A.M.
 Best rating of "A-" or above, an Insurance Solvency International, Ltd. (ISI) rating of "A-i" or above, a Standard & Poor's Claims-paying Ability rating of "A-" or above, a Weiss Research, Inc. rating of B+ or above; or

 - Backed by the full faith and credit of the home country government; or

 - Part of a health benefits program offered on a group basis to employees or enrolled students by a designated sponsor; or

 - Offered through or underwritten by a federally qualified Health Maintenance Organization (HMO) or eligible Competitive Medical Plan (CMP) as determined by the Health Care Financing Administration of the U.S. Department of Health and Human Services.

-The Associated Students office at CSUEB is responsible for managing the health insurance program.
-You will be prevented from registering for classes until you submit proof to Associated Students that you have coverage that meets the above requirements.
+The Risk Management office at CSUEB is responsible for managing the health insurance program.
+You will be prevented from registering for classes until you submit proof to Risk Management that you have coverage that meets the above requirements.

 Many students consider purchasing other insurance policies either in the home country or in the U.S. that may meet this requirement.
 Our office recommends that you do not purchase health insurance until you have verified that the policy meets the minimum requirements described above.

 Cal State East Bay has a contract with an insurance company that provides insurance that meets and exceeds the CSU requirements outlined on the previous page.
 You have the option to purchase insurance using a credit card, check, or money order.

 - Credit Card: You may purchase insurance online with a Visa or Mastercard by accessing the following website: www.csuhealthlink.com (link opens in new window).
 After you complete the on-line information, be sure to click on "Notify Your School" and CSUEB will be automatically notified of your enrollment.
 Please allow 1 full business day for your hold to be cleared.
 If you do not click that button, CSUEB will not be notified of your purchase.